How Many States Have Their Own Osha Plans

 Coverage Differences

 Some state plans cover private and public sector workers.
-To give you an idea, California’s Cal/OSHA covers both, while Arizona’s plan only covers private employers.
-Others only cover private employers.
+On top of that, others only cover private employers.
+Here's the thing — for example, California’s Cal/OSHA covers both, while Arizona’s plan only covers private employers.
 This matters if you’re a state employee wondering who to contact.

 Enforcement Authority